Opus10/django-pgtrigger/docs/commands.rst

 --

 Use ``manage.py pgtrigger ls`` to list all triggers that are actively managed by ``django-pgtrigger``.
-The trigger URI, installation status, and whether the trigger is enabled or disabled will be shown.
+The trigger URI, database, installation status, and whether the trigger is enabled or disabled will be shown.

 The following are valid installation status markers: